Updated 16th April 2022.

 Here’s my story…

 I must be a very lucky person because this char kuey teow stall which I frequented when I was very young is still standing today!
 The stall is simply known as Melawis Char Kuey Teow due to its location in a residential area in Melawis, Klang.
-The stall used to be located at a corner shop lot – open area with wooden benches and tables under a large tree.
+The stall used to be located at a corner shop lot – an open area with wooden benches and tables under a large tree.
 There are times when I had to fight my seat with those giant red ants that inhabit the tree.
 LOL

 You need high heat to achieve wok hei so this is what the uncle CKT is doing.
 Notice the flaming red wok?